-The COVID-19 pandemic has impacted every sector of society and the economy, putting the most vulnerable in society at risk, putting a severe strain on health systems, impacting livelihoods and severely restricting economic activity.
+The COVID-19 pandemic has impacted every sector of society and the economy, putting the most vulnerable at risk, bringing severe strains on health systems, impacting livelihoods and severely restricting economic activity.

 According to the six-country study, COVID-19 Mindset: How Pandemic Times Are Shaping Global Consumers conducted by FleishmanHillard’s TRUE Global Intelligence, nearly everyone has felt the impact of COVID-19 on their lives.
 Without any doubt, coronavirus has already affected and reshaped customer behaviour.
 But how has the COVID-19 Crisis impacted the TIC Sector so far?
 Bennet Summers and Henry Charrington from OC&C presented their findings during the TIC Council Webinar on April 14, 2020, and then a refreshed view in July 2020.